 Finding and attracting new customers is generally far more difficult than retaining your current customers.
-People are creatures of habit.
-Think about how much time and energy you spend when you switch your business from one firm to another-even when you're buying something as simple as a haircut.
-If you aren't happy with your hair and want to find a new hairdresser, you first have to talk to people with haircuts you like or read reviews of salons.
-Once you decide to go to a particular salon, you have to look it up on the Internet or your GPS device and hope you don't get lost on the way.
-When you get to the salon, you must try to explain to the new hairdresser how you want your hair cut and hope he or she gets it right.
-You might also have to jump through some different hoops when you pay the bill.
-Perhaps the new salon won't accept your American Express card or won't let you put the tip on your card.
-However, once you have learned the ropes at the new salon, doing business with it gets much easier.
+Think about how much time and energy you spend when you switch your business from one firm to another, even when you're buying something as simple as a haircut.
+If you aren't happy with your hair stylist and want to find a new hairdresser, you first have to talk to people with haircuts you like or read reviews of salons.
+Once you decide on a particular salon, you have to find it and explain to the new hairdresser how you want your hair cut and hope he or she gets it right.
+You also have to figure out what type of credit cards the new salon will accept and whether tips can be put on your credit card.

-The same is true for firms when it comes to finding new customers.
-Finding customers, getting to know them, and figuring out what they really want is a difficult process-one that's fraught with trial and error.
-That's why it's so important to get to know and form close relationships with your current customers.
-Broadly speaking, your goal is to do as much business with each one of them as possible.
+Finding new customers, getting to know them, and figuring out what they really want is also a difficult process, one that's fraught with trial and error.
+That's why it's so important to get to know, form close relationships, and focus selling efforts on current customers.
+John Birchall, "Value Trend Tests Brand Loyalty," Financial Times, March 31, 2009, 12.